Jason Nevins: Career

-Over the years, Nevins has had numerous songs, productions and remixes of his used in films, television advertisements and video games.
+Over the years, Nevins has had numerous songs, productions and remixes of his used in films, TV ads and video games.
 Jason has had 37 top 10 remixes and productions in the Billboard charts.
 In 2012, Nevins produced and co-wrote "I Believe in This Life" with Marius Moga (who has a song with Maroon 5) and Greg Holden (who wrote the hit song "Home" for Phillip Phillips)—a U.S. single for Jermaine Paul, the winner of the second season of the massively popular TV show The Voice on NBC.
 The song was used in a commercial for the Samsung Galaxy and their "Next Big Thing" campaign also featuring Blake Shelton.

-In 2013, Nevins produced the top 40 version for the American country group Florida Georgia Line's hit single "Cruise" featuring American singer/rapper Nelly.
-His idea of adding Nelly to the record also helped propel it to the top of the charts.
-The song peaked at number 2 on iTunes and at number 4 on the Billboard Hot 100 and has amassed over 2.5 million in sales.
+In 2013, Nevins produced the Top 40 version for the American country group Florida Georgia Line's hit single "Cruise" featuring American singer/rapper Nelly.
+Nevins' idea of adding Nelly to the record also helped propel it to the top of the charts.
+The song peaked at number 2 on iTunes and at number 4 on the Billboard Hot 100 and has amassed 7.48 million in sales.

 In 2013, Nevins, along with Florida Georgia Line and Nelly won the award for Song of the Year at the American Musics Award for the remix of "Cruise".

 In 2013, Nevins produced the main version of Ariana Grande and Mika's "Popular Song", which was certified gold in the US by the RIAA (500,0000 copies).
 Nevins was hired by Rich Issacson, Mika's manager and Republic Records.
 The official YouTube video has reached 185 million views.

 In 2014, Nevins, along with Florida Georgia Line and Nelly were nominated for Vocal Event of the Year at the 2014 Academy of Country Music Awards.

+In 2015, Nevins again came up with the idea of pairing Twisted Sister's "We're Not Gonna Take It" with rapper Jehry Robinson, who was signed to Tech N9Ne's Strange Music.
+The song has not yet been officially released, but the remix instrumental and hook was used for the television campaign for the Paramount feature film, The Spongebob Movie: Sponge Out Of Water.

 On November 10, 2016, Nevins' remix of Nelly's "Work It" was played at the Golden State Warriors basketball game and became part of the viral video clip of Robin Schreiber dancing in the stands.
 The mega-viral video has achieved 130 million views.

+As of April 2023, Florida Georgia Line & Nelly "Cruise" has been certified diamond and is the first country song to achieve that feat.
+The RIAA said the song has matched the success of others such as Lady Gaga's "Bad Romance" and Eminem's "Love the Way You Lie".
+Nielsen Music says the Nevins version including Nelly has sold 7.48 million tracks.
+The band's record label, Big Machine Records, says the song has been streamed more than 155 million times.